Prescott throws for 3 TDs as Cowboys beat Giants again

-EAST RUTHERFORD, N.J.
-(AP) — Dak Prescott shook off an interception on his first pass of the game and threw three touchdown passes, leading the Dallas Cowboys to a 37-18 victory over the New York Giants in a Monday night game briefly delayed by an elusive black cat.
+Dak Prescott shook off an interception on his first pass and threw for three touchdowns, and the Cowboys turned three Daniel Jones turnovers into 13 points on their way to a 37-18 win over the Giants in a Monday night game that was briefly delayed in the second quarter by an elusive feline.

+“Things weren’t good up to that point,” Prescott said about the game before the cat appeared.
+“It could only get better from there.
+I definitely thought about that.
+I guess we’ll start rolling now that the black cat’s come in bad for the Giants.
+It was fun.
+First time I’ve seen an animal run on the field that I’ve been a part of.”

+Ezekiel Elliott ran for a season-high 139 yards as Dallas (5-3) beat New York (2-7) for the sixth straight time.
+DeMarcus Lawrence had one of the Cowboys’ five sacks.

 Prescott hit Blake Jarwin for a much-needed 42-yard touchdown late in the second quarter.
-He added a 15-yarder to Michael Gallup and a 45-yarder to Amari Cooper in the fourth as Dallas (5-3) beat New York (2-7) for the sixth straight time.
+He added a 15-yarder to Michael Gallup and a 45-yarder to Amari Cooper in the fourth.

 Brett Maher kicked three field goals, including a 52-yarder in the waning seconds of the first half that gave Dallas the lead for good after falling behind 12-3 in the second quarter.
 Jourdan Lewis scored on a 63-yard fumble return in the final seconds.

-The win gave the Cowboys, who were coming off a bye, a half-game lead over Philadelphia in the NFC East and improved their record in the division to 4-0, including a win over the Eagles.
+The win gave the Cowboys a half-game lead over Philadelphia (5-4) in the NFC East and improved their record in the division to 4-0, including a win over the Eagles.

-Ezekiel Elliott ran for 139 yards for Dallas, which outscored the Giants 34-9 after the cat appeared late in the second quarter, forcing referee Clay Martin to delay the game for a couple of minutes until the feline was herded up a stadium tunnel.

-Daniel Jones threw a 1-yard touchdown pass to Cody Latimer for fading New York.
+Jones threw a 1-yard touchdown pass to Cody Latimer for fading New York.
 Aldrick Rosas hit four field goals, but he also missed an extra point attempt that was important in sending New York to its fifth straight loss.

+“You can'(t lose the turnover battle and expect to win any game,” Giants defensive back Michael Thomas said.
+“We’re making young mistakes, If we stop them we’ll start playing winning football.
+It’s not just the offense, it’s defense and special teams, too.
+It’s two or three plays a game where we hand the other team points.”

 Rosas’ 25-yarder gave the Giants a 12-3 lead with 2:50 left, but the Cowboys scored 10 points in the final 52 seconds of the half to take a 13-12 lead.

-Jarwin, who has scored five of his six career touchdowns against the Giants, rambled most of the 42 yards on the score to get Dallas within 12-10 with :52 left in the half.
+Jarwin, who has scored five of his six career touchdowns against the Giants, rambled most of the 42 yards on the score to get Dallas within 12-10 with 52 seconds remaining in the half.

 Xavier Woods intercepted a third-down pass by Jones on the ensuing series and returned it to the Giants 38, setting up Maher’s go-ahead field goal on the final play.